 Watch the video below to learn more about the Azure Cost Management and Billing team:

 These are just a few of the big updates from last month.
 Don't forget to check out the previous Azure Cost Management and Billing updates.
 We're always listening and making constant improvements based on your feedback, so please keep the feedback coming.

 Follow @AzureCostMgmt on Twitter and subscribe to the YouTube channel for updates, tips, and tricks.
-You can also share ideas and vote up others in the Cost Management feedback forum or join the research panel to participate in a future study and help shape the future of Azure Cost Management and Billing.
+You can also share ideas and vote up others in the Cost Management feedback forum and help shape the future of Azure Cost Management and Billing.

 We know these are trying times for everyone.
 Best wishes from the Azure Cost Management and Billing team.
 Stay safe and stay healthy.